wp-plugins/gravity-forms-salesforce/readme.txt

 Contributors: katzwebdesign,katzwebservices
 Donate link:https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=zackkatz%40gmail%2ecom&item_name=Gravity%20Forms%20Salesforce%20Addon&no_shipping=0&no_note=1&tax=0&currency_code=USD&lc=US&bn=PP%2dDonationsBF&charset=UTF%2d8

-Integrate the remarkable <a href="http://www.gravityforms.com/?r=salesforce" rel="nofollow">Gravity Forms</a> plugin with Salesforce.
+Integrate the remarkable Gravity Forms plugin with Salesforce.

 == Description ==

-### Integrate Gravity Forms with Salesforce
+### Integrate Your Forms with Salesforce
 Add one setting, check a box when configuring your forms, and all your form entries will be added to Salesforce from now on. <strong>Integrating with Salesforce has never been so simple.</strong>

 ###Gravity Forms + Salesforce = A Powerful Combination